-Femi Koya is the new face of the African Renaissance.
-Combining Afrobeat and jazz, West African highlife with a nostalgic Sophiatown flavour, his music is a rich blend of deep and sultry jazz and contemporary groove.
+There is a new face of the African Renaissance, Femi Koya.
+Combining Afrobeat with West African highlife with a nostalgic Sophiatown flavour, and jazz, we find a rich blend of deep and sultry jazz and contemporary groove in his music.

-He is urban and urbane.
-His life’s journey - a story of migration from the West to the South - resonates in his music, which creates a conscious dialogue between West African and South African sounds.
+His life’s journey of urban or urbane - a story of migration from the West to the South - resonates in his music, which creates a conscious dialogue between West African and South African sounds.

-This musical fusion demonstrates the path to a new and culturally integrated Africa in which a common heritage is reinforced to meet the needs of today's world.
-His quest is for African unity at a time when he believes Africa should claim its rightful and proud place in the world.
+The path to a new and culturally integrated Africa in which a common heritage is reinforced to meet the needs of today's world is what this musical fusion demonstrates .
+A quest for African unity is at a time when he believes Africa should claim its rightful and proud place in the world.

+His own interpretations of South African gospel music through collaborating with other artists on Loxion praise.
 Femi Koya’s debut album “Just in Newtown” is evidence of the rich melodies that result from this fusion.
-He has also done his own interpretations of South African gospel music through collaborating with other artists on Loxion praise.

-Through his versatility on the saxophone, he breathes new life into African world music.
 “Iba” meaning “Homage” is the title of Femi Koya’s new album due to be launched in August 2015.
+Through versatility on the saxophone, he breathes new life into African world music.

-The new album also calls for African unity and makes a plea for human rights to be respected.
-But the album also celebrates Africa’s love of life with infectious dance numbers that bring fans to their feet.
+His new album also calls for African unity and makes a plea for human rights to be respected celebrating Africa’s love of life with infectious dance numbers that bring fans to their feet.

-His love for music began when as a child, he danced around the village when the traditional drummers played in his father's compound in Akio town, Ikorodu Lagos Nigeria, He then started playing trumpet as a choir member in his local church.
-He dabbled in the piano.
-But he soon discovered that his first love was for the saxophone.
+As a child his love for music began when he danced around the village when the traditional drummers played in his father's compound in Akio town, Ikorodu Lagos Nigeria, He then started playing trumpet as a choir member in his local church and dabbled in the piano.
+He soon discovered that his first love was for the saxophone.